RazorDevs/Deep-Aether/README.md

  # What is new?

 The Deep Aether mod introduces:
-  - New Skyjade Ore
+  - Two New Ores, Cloudium Debris And Skyjade Ore
-  - New Skyjade Tools
+  - New Armor And Tools
-  - New Aerglow Grove Biome
+  - 3 new Biomes, The Roseroot Forest, Yagroot Swamp and Aerlavender Fields
   - New Music Discs
-  - New Structures
+  - New Docorational Blocks, including 2 stone types and tree woodsets
   - And more...

 # Requirements